FrankFuchs/FrankFuchs/README.md

 - 👋 Hi, I’m @FrankFuchs
 - 👀 I’m interested in ... nearly everything.
-- 🌱 I’m currently learning iTowns
+- Learned pieces of iTowns in 2021
+- Worked on the 2022 edition of Advent of Code (see https://adventofcode.com/2022)
 - 📫 How to reach me : frank.fuchs (@) ign.fr

 <!---